dbohdan/pago/README.md

 ```

 You can retrieve other values from the TOML entry using the `-k`/`--key` option with `show`, `clip`, and `pick`.
+The option can be repeated to access nested keys.
 To see all available keys (sorted), use the `-K`/`--keys` option with `show`.
+You can combine this with `-k`/`--key` to list keys within a nested table.

 ```shell
 # List all keys in the entry.